Get started by searching below:

 Consider taking legal action right away if you suspect your loved one’s death could have been avoided with proper care in a nursing facility.

-Laws called statutes of limitations set strict deadlines for filing legal claims, typically within 3 years or less after the victim’s death.
+Laws called statutes of limitations set strict deadlines for filing legal claims, typically within 2 or 3 years after the victim’s death.

-It is extremely important to remember that the laws governing a wrongful death nursing home lawsuit will vary from state to state.
+It is extremely important to remember that the laws governing nursing home wrongful death lawsuits vary from state to state.
 There are limits on who can file these lawsuits and how much time they have to do so.

-Consult with an experienced nursing home wrongful death lawyer to learn how the various laws in your state may impact your case.
+Consulting with an experienced nursing home wrongful death lawyer is the best way to learn how the various laws in your state may impact your case.

-What Evidence Is Needed in a Wrongful Death Nursing Home Lawsuit?
+What Evidence Is Needed in a Wrongful Nursing Home Death Case?

-The evidence needed to prove a nursing home wrongful death case varies by state.
+The evidence needed to prove a nursing home wrongful death lawsuit varies by state.
 Each state has its own specific burden of proof to show the death could have been prevented.

 Generally, the evidence must prove the care facility was legally obligated to protect the resident’s safety but did not do so, and that this resulted in the resident’s death.